-And the same thing can be said for project management.
-Unless you’re super-organised, taking on and managing work-based projects can be time-consuming and a drain on resources.
-You’ll often have tough deadlines to work towards, and completing projects on time can be hard.
+Experienced business owners and novices alike appreciate that taking on and managing work-based projects can be a time-consuming drain on resources.
+You’ll often have tough deadlines to work towards, and completing projects on time can be hard to organise efficiently.

 The traditional methods of project management just aren’t good enough anymore.
 Typing information into spreadsheets, using word processing software to compile notes, and recording meeting minutes on paper are tasks that take an enormous amount of time.

-But there’s a new wave of business apps and solutions that have the ability to change this and make project management far simpler.
-And in many cases, they can let you perform a ton of useful things – like delegating tasks, creating trackable to-do lists and accessing progress reports.
-In this article, we’re going to look at five of the best project management solutions.
+But there’s a new wave of project management tools that have the ability to change this and make organising your projects far simpler.
+And in many cases, they can let you perform a ton of useful things - such as delegating tasks, creating trackable to-do lists and accessing progress reports - in one easy-to-handle piece of software.
+In this article, we’re going to look at some of the best project management solutions for your business.

 - While you’re here, take a look at the 50 best mobile productivity apps

 Platforms: Web, Android, iOS | Project tracking: No | File sharing: Documents, videos and images | Premium version: Yes

 Over the last few years, Trello has emerged as one of the most popular project management applications.
 It lets you organise all of your work-based and personal projects through a computer, tablet or smartphone.

 You’re able to set up boards to organise everything you’re working on, delegate tasks among colleagues, get customised workflows, add to-do lists within task cards, attach files and comment on items.
 The idea is that you manage all aspects of a project within the app, regardless of whether it’s team-based or individual.